 TAVI (Tranascatheter Aortic Valve Implantation)

-Transcatheter aortic valve implantation (TAVI) is a heart relates services that allows a new aortic valve to be implanted using a long narrow tube called a catheter.
+Transcatheter Aortic Valve Implantation (TAVI) is a cardiac procedure where a new aortic valve is implanted using a long narrow tube called a catheter.
 Usually, the catheter is inserted into a large blood vessel in your groin or through a small incision in your chest.